Home/Compare/browser-use vs firecrawl

 What is the difference between browser-use and firecrawl?

-browser-use: Automate tasks online with AI-powered browser interaction.. firecrawl: The API to search, scrape, and interact with the web at scale..
+browser-use: Make websites accessible for AI agents.
+Automate tasks online with ease.. firecrawl: The API to search, scrape, and interact with the web at scale. 🔥.
 See the comparison table for live GitHub stats and shared categories.

 When should I choose browser-use over firecrawl?